damir-manapov/hands-on-keycloak-migration-from-external-auth/README.md

 yarn compose:reset
 ```

+The lightweight `starter` helper service waits until Keycloak's discovery endpoint responds before exiting, so `yarn compose:up` targets it to ensure the IdP is ready for tests and tooling.

 After startup, Keycloak is available at `http://localhost:8080` with admin credentials `admin / admin`.
 The imported `research` realm contains the `research-rest-client` public client and the `test-user / password` account.

 ## End-to-End Tests